 Some stuff that's poisonous to dogs is fairly obvious, but there's are also many everyday things that you may have no idea could hurt your dog.

-Unexpectedly toxic items which could poison your dogs include common foodstuffs, popular plants and everyday household products that you probably wouldn't think twice about using around Fido - unless you were aware of their dangers.
+Unexpectedly toxic items which could poison your dog includes common food items, medications and vitamins, flowers and plants, cleaning products and other items that you probably wouldn't think twice about - unless you were aware of their dangers.